fernando-mc/fernandomc.com/content/posts/lambda-authorizers-and-auth0.md

 +++
-draft = true
-Description = "A tutorial on adding Lambda Authorizers to your applications with Auth0."
+Description = "A tutorial on adding Lambda Authorizers to your Serverless Framework applications with Auth0."
 Tags = [
   "Architecture",
   "Serverless",